Inwerpsel/use-theme-editor/README.md

     - https://github.com/w3c/webref/tree/main/packages/css
     - https://github.com/csstree/csstree
     - https://github.com/mdn/data/
-  - "De facto" type system
+  - "De facto" type system?
     - A variable gets its type from the intersection of all CSS properties it's used on.
+      - Seems hard to parse from allowed syntaxes?
+Perhaps not a problem in most cases?
     - UI filters the actions it allows, so that the end result is always legal CSS.
     - e.g. you should be able to change a variable to a gradient if it's only used on the `background` property.
       You should not be able to assign a gradient variable to a non-background property.